Ibrahim-Hashlamon/Ibrahim-Hashlamon/README.md

 - 👋 Hi, Ibrahim here.
-Should you need to, please contact me.
+Should you wish to, please contact me.
 - 🌱 I’m currently learning Python

 <!---